ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ...
 ```

+!!! note
-> Note: The method `Size` returns summary count of indexes of replacements in each triple in sc-template.
+    The method `Size` returns summary count of indexes of replacements in each triple in sc-template.
 If there are
-> `2` triples in sc-template, then there are `2 * 3 = 6` different indexes of replacements in sc-template.
+    `2` triples in sc-template, then there are `2 * 3 = 6` different indexes of replacements in sc-template.

 ## **HelperSearchTemplate**